TezosTaqueria/taqueria-scaffold-taco-shop/README.md

 Enter *development* into the _Name_ field and *http://localhost:20000* into the _RBC base URL_ field.
 Then click _Add Network_.

 Beside your Avatar in Temple Wallet is a drop-down of networks, with the current network probably set to "Tezos Mainnet".
-From the drop-down, select the "development" network to just added to connect to your flextesa sandbox.
+From the drop-down, select the "development" network to just added to connect to your Tezbox sandbox.

 ### Connect to Temple Wallet